Cold Water Immersion Safety and Timing Tips Explained

 Ideal Temperature for an Ice Bath or Cold Plunge

 Most studies and practitioners recommend a temperature range between 39-59°F (4-15°C).
+Many users find that the mid 50° range provides benefits without feeling overly intense when first starting out.
 For beginners, starting at the warmer end of this spectrum and gradually decreasing is advisable.
 You’ll find what works best for your body, but remember, colder isn’t always better, especially when starting out.

 Recommended Ice Bath Duration